UtyEmma/homly-front/README.md

 ## Description
 The project has three sections or user types.
-This includes sections  for Agents, Administrators, and Tenants.
+This includes sections  for Agents, Administrators, and Users.
 Each of these sections have features peculiar to them, and features that every user can perform; access is restricted accordingly.